derickschaefer/stcw-coverage-assistant/readme.txt

 1. Go to **Settings > Static Cache** and enable static generation
 2. Browse your site to generate some cached pages
 3. Go to **Static Cache > Coverage Assistant** to view your dashboard
-4. (Optional) Add Chart.js to enable the trend chart visualization

 == Frequently Asked Questions ==